Evidlo/prelim/main.typ

     In order to recover a hydrogen density distribution from measurements, it is necessary to mathematically model the process by which Lyman-α photons propagate through the exosphere and enter the camera.
     This is known as an emission model and is a central component of tomographic retrieval algorithms.

     Numerically modelling the physics of radiative transfer is a computationally complex task, as photons entering the atmosphere usually scatter multiple times in several locations, creating complicated interdependencies between distant portions of the exosphere.
-However, in regions of the atmosphere where hydrogen is sparse (known as the #gls("optically thin") regime #rt([FIXME: citation])), it is possible to assume photons scatter only once without significant loss of accuracy, simplifying computational requirements and implementation complexity of the emission model.
+However, in regions of the atmosphere where hydrogen is sparse (known as the #gls("optically thin") regime it is possible to assume photons scatter only once without significant loss of accuracy @ostgaard, simplifying computational requirements and implementation complexity of the emission model.

-    Anderson and Hord Jr. @opticaldepththin, define the optically thin regime as starting when $tau <= 0.1$, where optical depth $tau$ is a measure of #rt([FIXME: optical depth description]).
+    Anderson and Hord Jr. @opticaldepththin, define the optically thin regime as starting when $tau <= 0.1$, where optical depth $tau$ is a measure of the proportion of photons expected to scatter only once.

     With these assumptions, the measurement by the spacecraft is proportional to a line integral of the total mass of hydrogen present in the atmosphere along the #gls("LOS") of a particular pixel, given by photon radiance